 The first step is purchasing raw materials or semi-finished goods to turn into finished goods which are then sold to the customer.

-Both raw materials and semi-finished goods require simplified and organized storage before they are taken forward for producing.
+Both raw materials and semi-finished goods require simplified and organized storage before they are taken forward for production.

 When the inventory is sold to the customer, and the payment is received, a sale takes place.

 Inventory reporting consists of assessing the current levels of inventory for a business, how much inventory was sold, and what is the future demand for inventory stocking.

 Inventory reports can be used to track changes in inventory levels over time and can help businesses to identify trends and patterns in their inventory usage.